kytta/www/content/blog/one-week-with-zola.md

 Zola's template engine, [Tera](https://tera.netlify.app/), is basically Jinja2, which I wholeheartedly love.
 It includes all important Jinja2 features: filters, functions, includes, extends, and macros.
 Unlike Hugo, Zola doesn't enforce any specific folder structure or naming for basic templates other than `index.html`, `section.html`, and `page.html`, which means I can organize my templates in a very clean manner.

 Some Zola's own filters for Tera are also incredibly cool.
 It took me under 15 minutes to add comments to my blog that are based on the replies I get to the post on Mastodon.
-Zola makes a request to the FOSStodon API, grabs the replies, and passes each of them to a macro that returns the DOM element.
+Zola makes a request to the Fosstodon API, grabs the replies, and passes each of them to a macro that returns the DOM element.
 All of this is happening inside templates, which is very cool and somewhat frightening at the same time :D

 I like Zola's documentation, but it has its quirks.
 For example, some concepts that I'd put inside their own documentation pages are hidden away, like [template filters being hidden inside 'Templates/Overview'](https://www.getzola.org/documentation/templates/overview/#built-in-filters).
 Zola's docs are supposed to have a search function, but [it doesn't work at the moment](https://github.com/getzola/zola/issues/2123).
 Other than that, it is very clearly written, and I had a better time reading it than I had when reading Hugo documentation.